Zillowe/GCT/docs/index.md

 ## Configuration

-The `init` command creates a `gct.yaml` file that holds the configuration for all AI commands.
+GCT can be configured via a local `gct.yaml` file, a global config file, or environment variables.
+The `init` command will help you create the local `gct.yaml` file, which holds the primary configuration for all AI commands.

 **Security Note:** This file contains your API key.
 The `gct init` command will automatically add `gct.yaml` to your `.gitignore` file to prevent accidentally committing secrets.